rust-lang/rfcs/text/0000-from-lossy.md

 Checked integer conversions using `TryFrom` [are being reintroduced](https://github.com/rust-lang/rust/issues/49415).

-It is possible that unchecked conversions could be added, perhaps using `TruncateFrom` (or some other trait allowing both truncation and zero-extension).
+It is possible that unchecked conversions could be added, perhaps using `WrappingFrom` (or some other trait allowing both truncation and zero-extension).

 # Drawbacks